My flatmate and friend, Lizzie from It’s me, Lizzie has nominated me for this, what I call the ‘ice-breaker’ blog challenge.

 How do you feel about love triangles?
 How about in stories that aren’t primarily of the romance genre?

 I hate Romance books.
 I don’t mind love triangles in any genre, as long as it doesn’t take over the book!
+But on a general basis, I avoid the romance genre like it is the plague.
+The only exception is the book, Amy and Matthew by Cammie McGovern.

 What would you say is your favourite genre?
 Least favourite?